-Document Title: 7/7 Action Plan Report Author(s): Jason Killens Lead Director: Richard Webber Contact Details: 112085 Why is this coming to the Trust To provide the Trust Board with assurance surrounding Board? on ongoing preparedness for Major Incidents and the lessons identified from the 7/7 London Bombings This paper has been previously Strategy Review and Planning Committee presented to: Senior Management Group Quality Committee Audit Committee Clinical Quality Safety and Effectiveness Group Risk Compliance and Assurance Group Other Recommendation for the Trust Note the new actions that have arisen from the 7/7 ing Board: preparations and our ongoing progress in enhancing overall preparedness Executive Summary/key issues for the Trust Board 1 inquests into the London Bombings of 2005 the original action ntinued compliance and improvement.
-A new plan launched actions now replaces the original document and will be monitored monthly by SMG. actions from replaced the original accument and thin be mermered merminy by emer Trust Board are asked to note actions s 2, 11, 19 and 22 as those requiring the allocation of scheduled to be completed by 31 st March 2011.
-Attachments seriousios to se completes sy en maion 20111 Interim 7/7 action plan michin 777 delien plan
+Report Author(s): Lead Director: Jason Killens Lead Director: Richard Webber Contact Details: 112085 Why is this coming to the Trust To provide the Trust Board with assurance surrounding Board? on ongoing preparedness for Major Incidents and the lessons identified from the 7/7 London Bombings This paper has been previously Strategy Review and Planning Committee presented to: Senior Management Group Audit Committee Clinical Quality Safety and Effectiveness Group Risk Compliance and Assurance Group ☐ Other Recommendation for the Trust Note the new actions that have arisen from the 7/7 inquest Board: preparations and our ongoing progress in enhancing overall preparedness Executive Summary/key issues for r the Trust Board e inquests into the London Bombings of 2005 the original action ntinued compliance and improvement.
+A new plan launched actions now replaces the original document and will be monitored monthly by SMG. - 0.
+44. 40 and 00 and the an environment of a setting of s 2, 11, 19 and 22 as those requiring the allocation of Attachments scheduled to be completed by 31 st March 2011.
+Interim 7/7 action plan

-Strategic Goals 2010 - 13 of the following corporate objectives: This paper supports the achievement to the following corporate objectives. ☐ To have staff who are skilled confide nt, motivated and feel valued and work in a safe environment To improve our delivery of safe and h igh quality patient care using all available pathways rering our commitments and to continually improve ' , , Risk Implications This paper links to the following strategic risks: There is a risk that we fail to effective in and deliver the core service along with the performance expected

-There is a risk that our strategic direction and pace of innovation to achieve this are compromised
+Strategic Goals 2010 - 13 0 t of the following corporate objectives: To have staff who are skilled, confident, motivated and feel valued and work in a safe environment To improve our delivery of safe and high quality patient care using all available pathways To be efficient and productive in delivering our commitments and to continually improve Risk Implications This paper links to the following strategic risks: There is a risk that we fail to effectively fulfil care/safety responsibilities There is a risk that we cannot maintain and deliver the core service along with the performance expected There is a risk that we are unable to match financial resources with priorities There is a risk that our strategic direction and pace of innovation to achieve this are compromised To be efficient and productive in deli Risk Implications This paper links to the following strate There is a risk that we fail to effective There is a risk that we cannot maintage vering our commitments and to continually improve tegic risks: ely fulfil care/safety responsibilities ain and deliver the core service along with the performance expected